 Success in state and national exams are key indicators of the University meeting its obligations to its students.
 While the pass rate of the professional examinations in Law, Pharmacy, Nursing, and Engineering are excellent compared to peer institutions, the institution strives to keep these rates above 90% and to improve the rates to points above 95% wherever possible.

 |Out-Of-State Peers||Fall 2000||Fall 2013||Fall 2014||Point Change

 Fall 2000 to

 UT Austin remains committed to providing full-time permanent faculty support for an excellent educational experience at the undergraduate and graduate levels.
-Other teaching faculty include Lecturers, Specialists, Visiting, Adjunct, Clinical, and Research instructors.
-These faculty also provide important contributions to the educational experience of our students.
+Other teaching faculty members include Lecturers, Specialists, Visiting, Adjunct, Clinical, and Research instructors.
+These faculty members also provide important contributions to the educational experience of our students.
 They typically bring alternative academic or professional experience to the classroom, which often provides valuable perspectives that enriches the educational experiences in significant ways.

 37. Quality Enhancement Plan, Including Reaffirmation Year